Avoiding The Mess In The Hadoop Cluster (Part 1)

 The core reason for the above is the lack of good practices that are introduced early enough and continuously enforced.
 It’s surprising, but proper data management and easy scheduling of processes are serious challenges that all data-driven companies face, but many of them under-prioritise.
 Although turning a blind eye to these aspects might not cause troubles when your data is small, it definitely becomes a nightmare when the number of your datasets, processes and data analyst is large.
 At scale, this kind of big data technical debt becomes more expensive!

-Knowing some of the possible problems caused by bad practices, my colleagues and I started thinking how to avoid them and what open-source tools could possibly address them.
-Thankfully, there is a number of useful (but still less adopted) tools from the Hadoop ecosystem that help you to discover datasets quicker, schedule processes easier, smoothly migrate from one file format to another (without even touching your parsing code) and many others.
+Knowing some of the possible problems caused by bad practices, my colleagues and I started thinking about, how to avoid them and what open-source tools could possibly address them.
+Thankfully, there is a number of useful (but still less adopted) tools from the Hadoop ecosystem that helps you to discover datasets quicker, schedule processes easier, smoothly migrate from one file format to another (without even touching your parsing code) and many others.
 We will cover them in this blog series.

 First of all, your should give identity to your datasets, so that analysts can easily find the data with no time-consuming investigation, understand the meaning of their fields and be sure that what a given dataset is about.